ayhem18/My_Kaggle_Repo/ReadMe.md

 I created this repository to collect, track and save all my activities on the famous ***Kaggle*** data science platform.

 ## Repository's structure
-I have only recently started this pretty exciting endavour.
-Thus, currently only one main folder is present.
-More folders and content is to be added
+As I started this exciting endavour only recently, this repository is still growing starting with only 2 folders.
+More content will definitilely be added over time.

 ### Competitions
 This folder contains my attempts (as well my respective teammates in competitions) on different challenges launched on the platform.
 Currently, I only participated in non-featured competitions

+### Working_on_datsets
+This folder includes my different attempts to clean, analyse and build models based on datasets uploaded to Kaggle platform.